 How reliable is the Volvo XC60?

-The XC60 is Volvo’s popular compact SUV, packed with safety equipment and technology to make a long drive comfortable.
+The XC60 is Volvo’s popular compact SUV, with sales increasing every year since its release and the second-generation model continuing to set new sales records.
+It’s packed with safety equipment and technology to make a long drive comfortable.
 But, how reliable is this master of the roads?
 Is it likely to give you issues when you’re headed on a long journey to visit clients or family?